kumahq/kuma-website/src/production/gateway/delegated.md

 If you want to expose a `Service` in one zone only, as opposed to multi-zone, you can just use the service name in the `Ingress` definition without having to create an `externalName` entry, this is what you did in your first example.

-For an in-depth example on deploying Kuma with [Kong for Kubernetes](https://github.com/Kong/kubernetes-ingress-controller), please follow this [demo application guide](https://github.com/kumahq/kuma-demo/tree/master/kubernetes).
+For an in-depth example on deploying {{ site.mesh_product_name }} with [Kong for Kubernetes](https://github.com/Kong/kubernetes-ingress-controller), please follow this [demo application guide](https://github.com/kumahq/kuma-demo/tree/master/kubernetes).

 {% endtab %}
 {% tab usage Universal %}